P. K. Sam: Calgary Stampeders

 On February 17, 2010, Sam was traded to the Calgary Stampeders in exchange for wide receiver Jeremaine Copeland.

-Third stint with Argonauts
+Toronto Argonauts (third stint)

-On May 19, 2011, Sam was traded back to the Toronto Argonauts, along with defensive lineman Miguel Robede, for wide receiver Reggie McNeal and defensive lineman Adrian Davis.
+On May 19, 2011, Sam was traded back to the Argonauts, along with defensive lineman Miguel Robede, for wide receiver Reggie McNeal and defensive lineman Adrian Davis.
 He was released on June 20, 2011, after playing in just one preseason game.